Quiz: What Do You Know About Ford Truck Engines?: Autoversed

 About This Quiz

-No auto manufacturer in history is more synonymous with the idea of trucks than Ford.
-They've been cranking these things out for literally over a century at this point and in that time they've innovated every single aspect of what a truck means from the tires to the interior dome lighting to the layout of lights on the dash.
+No auto manufacturer in history is more synonymous with hard-working trucks than Ford.
+They've been cranking these things out for literally more than a century at this point and in that time they've innovated every single aspect of what a truck means from the tires to the interior dome lighting to the layout of lights on the dash.
 And make no mistake, the engine has always been at the forefront of Ford truck design.
 From their classic and beloved V8 that's still in demand today for vintage roadsters to the newer fuel-efficient models like the EcoBoost engines, Ford is all about performance and efficiency.
 There's a lot going on under the hood of a Ford, and there always has been.

 Whether you're driving your Ford for pleasure or you're hauling massive machinery and material at work, there's a truck model for you out there with an engine to match.
 In fact, there's a good chance Ford has more engine designs and features than you realize.
 But if you have the feeling that you have what it takes to break down some of the essentials in a Ford engine, then why not take the quiz and show us what you've got.